3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # Include Now!

 Now is a good time to use the include commands to bring the files into your system as you have the very basic requirements for the macros to run.

+Copy the code block below & paste it at the top of your `printer.cfg` file & then click the `Save & Restart` button to restart Klipper!
 ```
 [include ./Demon_Klipper_Essentials_Unified/*.cfg]
 [include ./Demon_User_Files/*cfg]